 GPA to get into Georgetown Law

 - The 25th percentile undergrad GPA at Georgetown Law is 3.56

 - The Median undergrad GPA at Georgetown Law is 3.80

 - The 75th percentile undergrad GPA at Georgetown Law is 3.90

 However, a low GPA or LSAT score won’t necessarily eliminate your chances of admission to Georgetown Law.
 According to their website:

-Turning in your application as early as you can will give you a better shot at being admitted to Georgetown Law.
-In the past cycle Georgetown Law began accepting applications starting on September 10.
+Turning in your application as early as you can give you a better shot at being admitted to Georgetown Law.
+In the past cycle, Georgetown Law began accepting applications starting on September 15.